 6. The Quality is incredible

-As I mentioned, if you’re lucky enough to be travelling in Venezuela with a couple of hundred dollars in your pocket then your basically a millionaire.
+As I mentioned, if you’re lucky enough to be backpacking in Venezuela with a couple of hundred dollars in your pocket then your basically a millionaire.
 What came as a true surprise, however, is that the quality of the stuff you can buy is actually extremely good; I’m used to getting super cheap rooms for a few dollars but when travelling in Venezuela, a few dollars doesn’t get you a dive; it gets you a five star hotel room.
 Willing to splash out on dinner and spend around $10? – Well, dress up in your Sunday best because for that kind of money you can expect to eat a three course meal in a truly stunning restaurant, the kind of thing that would cost hundreds of dollars back home.
 I knew travelling in Venezuela was going to be cheap but I had kind of assumed that this would mean that the quality of flights, accommodation, activities and food would be pretty poor; I could not have been more wrong.
 Paragliding with an experienced guide costs just $7, a ridiculously low price for an activity which requires expensive equipment and trained professionals.
 The really crazy thing is that, due to the fluctuating black market rates, the value of your dollars changes every day.
 I left civilisation for a five day trek when I returned the black market rate had skyrocketed yet again and, overnight, the dollars in my wallet were worth nearly 40% more.

 7. Venezuelans are incredibly friendly